Version - August 2019

 When we receive your request, we will notify you within 14 days that we have received it.
 In most circumstances, we will notify you of our decision to provide access to copies of documents within 30 calendar days or discuss an extension of time to respond to your request.

-Your rights and responsibilities and advice about Freedom of information is available from the Office of the Australian Information Commissioner.
+Your rights and responsibilities and advice about freedom of information are available from the Office of the Australian Information Commissioner.